AaronTheITGuy/Project-Azazel/README.md

   - Multiple access routes should one of the NICs go down
   - Steps to take to recover that data once the backup location has been reached
 - Set up Robocopy in Task Scheduler on PC to backup smaller folders from the backup SSD to OneDrive on login
+- DVD-R with any small files that don't get updated often (license keys, script backups, etc.)

 ## The Network
-Due to the limitation of the main house router being inaccessible to me as far as administrative access goes and physical access is currently limited to a single wall jack, I've been forced to get a little creative.
+Due to the limitation of the main house router being inaccessible to me as far as administrative access goes and physical access is currently unavailable, I've been forced to get a little creative.
 Thus, my networking situation is as follows:
-- Wired ethernet backhaul from the downstairs main router into my subnet router
+- Wireless backhaul from the main router into my subnet router
 - 24 port managed switch featuring gigabit speeds and 4 SFP ports
 - Custom CAT6a ethernet cables for all devices in my bedroom, terminated at a patch panel within the rack
 - Internal domain names for my PC and server for reliable server access

+I previously had a wired connection from the main router to my personal one, but my family and I have since moved houses.
+I once again lack an ethernet jack in my bedroom, so wireless is my only option for right now

 ## Living Space Accommodations
 Since my rack will be residing in my bedroom for the foreseeable future, I've taken the following measures to ensure I can still live comfortably